gicentre/elm-vegalite/docs/changeNotes.md

 - `seEmpty` deprecated in favour of `prParamEmpty` and `fiSelectionEmpty`.
 - `seInit` and `seInitInterval` deprecated in favour of `paValue`.

+### V4.0 Other Changes

+- Examples updated to use new selection model
+- New VL 5 gallery examples
+- Various minor updates to documentation and examples

 ---

 ## V3.1.0 ➡ V3.1.1